ericbalawejder/ericbalawejder.github.io/resume.md

 ***Relevant Experience:***<br>

 *Motorcycle Mechanic.
 Sole proprietor.
-June 2018 to present*
+March 2020 to present*
 * Specialize in the repair of ignitions, suspension and engines of the four Japanese off-road motorcycle brands.
 * Communicate with customers regarding vehicle issues, costs and make them feel comfortable with potential repairs.
 * Build custom tools and documentation to repair proprietary components designed to be obscured.